Montiaghroe

 Visited June 2002

 As can be gathered from the state of the sky in the above photo, we had weather problems during our visit to Montiaghroe.
 As well as sudden torrential rain cutting our visit short, days of previous rain had turned the surrounding fields into a nearly impassable bog.
+If the weather was not bad enough, we found that according to our GPS receiver the published locations for the Montiaghroe circles and rows were more than a little off.
+Because of the difficult conditions and dubious map references, we could not cover this potentially fascinating site in anything like our usual depth, so we only have partial GPS fixes and photos :-(

-The most impressive monument at the site is the three stone row pictured above, the stones here are all over a metre high, with the tallest standing at 1.9m.
+The most impressive monument at the site is the three-stone row pictured above, the stones here are all over a metre high, with the tallest standing at 1.8m.
 The row is close to the road, and is easily visible to passing traffic over the low field wall.
+35m SSE of the row are what appeared to be the remains of a circle at H 19336 69405 (GPS), there were four smallish stones in what appeared to be a short arc of a circle.
+In common with most of the stones we spotted at Montiaghroe, they were low, covered in vegetation, and virtually submerged in the bog.

-We think that we also spotted Montiaghroe Centre, this is a large diameter circle laid out at the foot of a rise.
-Nearly all of the surviving circle stones here were hidden in the grass, they were not visible from more than a couple of metres away, so it was impossible to get an overview of the circle remains.
+A third circle, Montiaghroe Centre, is listed as being in a recognisable state and we think that we did mange to spot this, a large diameter circle of small stones laid out at the foot of a rise.
+Nearly all of the surviving circle stones here were very low and hidden in the grass, they were not visible from more than a couple of metres away, so it was impossible to get an overview of the circle remains.
 On the higher ground to the NE of the circle are the remains of what looked like two or more stone rows, but there was such a jumble here that it was hard to make out the original structures.
+The weather broke just as we reached Montiaghroe Centre, so we did not have time to take measurements or good photos, or indeed, search for the second "ruined" circle.

 Home ] Up ] What's New ] Scotland ] England ] Wales ] Europe ] Methods ] Us ]